elastic/search-ui/packages/search-ui-analytics-plugin/README.md

 ## Basic Usage

-Within your Search UI configuration, you can add the Analytics Plugin like so:
+Add the Analytics Plugin to your Search UI configuration like so:

 ```js
 import AnalyticsPlugin from "@elastic/search-ui-analytics-plugin";